ebenp/figpager/README.md

 ## License
-FigPager is released under the MIT license.
+figpager is released under the MIT license.
 See [LICENSE.md](LICENSE.md) for details.